eafflu/runtime/README.md

 {type: 'box',x:100,y:200}
 ```

-Finally, modify your function that you pass into `forEach()` to handle that new type of obstacle.
+Finally, modify your `levelData.gameItems` loop to handle that new type of obstacle.
+What property of `gameItem` can you use to choose which type of gameItem you'll create?

 # Step 14 - Enemies!